VincenzoBraghetto/Autonomus/README.md

 ## How to use

-The app features the following controls:
+Autonomus features the following controls:

 - **Play:** plays or stops the metronome.
-The LED light at the center of the app will flash every time the click is triggered.
+The LED light at the center of the application will flash every time the click is triggered.

 - **Freeze BPM:** this setting freezes the BPM and keeps it constant, making it a normal metronome.
 You can unfreeze the tempo at any time and it will continue where it left off.